 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.

-On completion of the programme the student will be able to:
+Upon successful completion of the programme students should be able to:

-- Utilise and be guided by social, ethical, environmental, professional and cultural issues involved in the design field.
+Recognise and demonstrate social, ethical, environmental, professional and cultural principles involved in the design field.

 Develop insight in the profession of the Interior Designer and his/her role in society, while keeping in tune with current developments in the discipline.

 Demonstrate time management, decision making and organizational skills in relation to managerial and legal aspects and ability to apply hierarchy and structure to information in written and drawn work.

 Classify and identify building materials, finishes and their characteristics, architectural construction and technical systems.

 Competently apply health and safety regulations and procedures and secure the well-being of building inhabitants and users.

 Apply research methods to review and critique both written assignments and project proposals.

 Apply visual communication skills and representation techniques, as well as written and verbal communication skills in order to communicate propositions effectively

 The above semester breakdown is an indicative one.
 A few of the courses are electives and can be substituted by others.
 Students may contact their academic advisor and consult their academic pathway found on this website under “Schools & Programmes”.